-Doctors will usually prescribe stimulant drugs, such as Ritalin, Concerta, or Vyvanse, for treating attention deficit hyperactivity disorder, or ADHD.
+Doctors usually prescribe stimulant drugs, such as Ritalin, Concerta, or Vyvanse, for ADHD.
 However, not everyone can tolerate these stimulant medications.

 Nonstimulant treatments, such as Wellbutrin, are common alternatives that doctors can prescribe to people with ADHD.
 Wellbutrin is an antidepressant that researchers have tested for the treatment of ADHD in adults.

 In this article, we discuss the effectiveness, side effects, warnings, and doses of Wellbutrin for treating ADHD in adults.

 Some doctors also prescribe Wellbutrin for antidepressant-induced sexual dysfunction, obesity, attention deficit hyperactivity disorder (ADHD), and depressive episodes in people with bipolar disorder.